huggingface/Google-Cloud-Containers/examples/gke/tei-from-gcs-deployment/README.md

 > [!NOTE]
 > The Kubernetes deployment may take a few minutes to be ready, so we can check the status of the deployment with the following command:
 > ```bash
-> kubectl get pods
+> kubectl get pods --namespace $NAMESPACE
 > ```
 > Alternatively, we can just wait for the deployment to be ready with the following command:
 > ```bash
-> kubectl wait --for=condition=Available --timeout=700s deployment/tei-deployment
+> kubectl wait --for=condition=Available --timeout=700s --namespace=$NAMESPACE deployment/tei-deployment
 > ```

 ## Inference with TEI